SteveRogersBD/BuildWithAI/README.md

-# Project Title

-A brief description of what this project does and who it's for
-BuildWithAI: Speechify
+# BuildWithAI: Speechify

-Inspiration
+# Inspiration

 The inspiration behind this project comes from a close friend of mine who cannot hear or speak.
 I've seen firsthand how challenging it can be for them to communicate with others, especially in situations where sign language isn't understood.
 Their struggles inspired me to create a tool that could help bridge this communication gap and make their life easier.
 I wanted to use technology to empower them and others like them, ensuring they can interact with the world more confidently and inclusively.
 What It Does